GRVYDEV/Lightspeed-webrtc/README.md

 <br />
 <p align="center">
   <p align="center">
+	NOTE: This repo has been deprecated in favor of a monorepo configuration.
+Please <a href="https://github.com/GRVYDEV/Project-Lightspeed">see</a><br>
     A RTP -> WebRTC server based on Pion written in Go.
 This server accepts RTP packets on port 65535 and broadcasts them via WebRTC
     <!-- <br /> -->
     <!-- <a href="https://github.com/GRVYDEV/Lightspeed-webrtc"><strong>Explore the docs »</strong></a> -->